tenx29/roblox-csrp/README.md

 The CSRP is not intended to provide a standard for cross-game communication or communication between a Roblox game and web APIs.

+The CSRP is not intended to provide encrypted messaging between servers.
+If such a functionality is necessary, the implementation is left up to the user.
+However, this should not be necessary as server-side code should be able to be trusted with cross-server messaging.

 ### About this document

 This document is written in Markdown and is intended to be read on GitHub.
 The document provides a specification of the behavior required of a CSRP implementation, both in its interactions with higher level systems and in its interactions with other CSRP implementations.